qchenevier/MBA_memoire/doc/quotes.md

 Set the rules of the game, but be prepared to learn and adapt. policy framework will require attention to evolving issues such as privacy.
 Policy making for a more digital economy requires a new mindset.
 Ongoing innovation calls for a test-and-learn approach to policy [@Manyika2015].

 Help individuals navigate the transition.
 Policy makers cannot fend off automation, but they can support those who are affected.
 The first major area for action is skills development.
 Another major focus area is worker protections, by considering how to modernize the system for delivering benefits [@Manyika2015].

-Keeping up with the relentless pace of digital innovation is both a sprint and a marathon.
-Individuals will have to keep developing their skills throughout their working lives and adjust to a fast-changing job market [@Manyika2015].

 #### Digital Transformation: A Road-Map for Billion-Dollar Organizations [@Westerman2011]